ROPCA Ultrasound

 Thiusius Rajeeth Savarimuthu

 Centre for Clinical Robotics (CCR).
-University of Southern Denmark, Maersk Mc-Kinney Moller Institute
+Head of SDU Robotics, University of Southern Denmark, Maersk Mc-Kinney Moller Institute